Home » By Course » Appetizers » No-Knead Cheese Bread Recipe

 • Play with add-ins: Add chopped jalapeños, sun-dried tomatoes, cooked bacon, or herbs to take this basic recipe in delicious new directions.
 I also like adding a teaspoon of garlic powder to the dough for extra flavor.

-• Serve it warm: This bread is at its best fresh out of the oven when the cheese is melty and the crust is slightly crisp!
+• Serve it warm: This bread is at its best fresh out of the oven when the cheese is melty and the crust is crisp!

 How to Store This Recipe